Thank you for your interest in getting involved with Community of Hope and improving the lives of our underserved neighbors in Washington, DC.

 Plus, there are Community of Hope sponsored outings every quarter too!

 Mentors can be reimbursed up to $50 every quarter for transportation, meals and activities costs.
-Please submit reimbursement requests and supporting documentation in a timely manner to our Volunteer and Mentor Specialist, Lauren Cranman, via email at firstname.lastname@example.org.
+Please submit reimbursement requests and supporting documentation in a timely manner to our Volunteer Manager, Lauren Cranman, via email at firstname.lastname@example.org.